caizhongang/humman_toolbox/humman_point/README.md

-# HuMMan Release v1.0: 3D Vision Subset
+# HuMMan Release v1.0: 3D Vision Subset (HuMMan-Point)

-HuMMan v1.0: 3D Vision Subset consists of 340 subjects, 247 actions and 907 sequences.
+HuMMan v1.0: 3D Vision Subset (HuMMan-Point) consists of 340 subjects, 247 actions and 907 sequences.
 Color videos, depth images, masks (computed with background), SMPL parameters, and camera parameters are provided.
 It is worth noting that data captured with a mobile sensor (iPhone) are also included.
 This subset is ideal for 3D vision researchers to study dynamic humans